Emily Crowe

 Biography

 I did my BSc in Experimental Psychology at the University of Bristol followed by an MSc at the University of Exeter.
 I returned to Bristol for my PhD and studied visual attention using the multiple object tracking paradigm.
 I then moved to the Vrije Universiteit Amsterdam for a post-doc in motor control and learning.
-I started at Nottingham in October 2022 as a research fellow.
+I started at the University of Nottingham in October 2022 as the School's Independent Research Fellow.
+I was then awarded a Leverhulme Trust Early Career fellowship which I started in October 2023.

 Research Summary